-Retail forex has seen rapid growth in the number of forex broker-dealers offering services in the global market over the past decade.
+Retail forex has seen rapid growth in the number of broker-dealers offering services in the global forex market over the past decade.
 Forex trading was once a more exotic activity left to banks, importers and exporters, and multinational companies.
-However, the intensification of global interaction has made the activity more familiar, commonplace and attractive for individual traders who are looking for liquid assets and markets to trade within.
+Now, the intensification of global interaction has made the activity more familiar, commonplace and attractive for individual traders who are looking for liquid assets and markets to trade within.

 In this environment, however, the decision of where to set up a forex trading account has become more significant and relevant.
 With many brokers and currency pairs available from many locations, traders will want to consider a series of variables that can help minimise trading costs and maximise profits, while also ensuring secure trading conditions.